 This is a tricky topic but I wish to be open-minded about this.

 If the child is really deserving and needs some help (financially) to get into a particular school then fine.
 But one doesn’t know as the child is still very young.
 If the child is deserving anyways, he or she could get a scholarship; education loans are also available easily.
 It puts the onus on the child to ‘fight’ for what he or she wants, and repay any student loan if required.
 If the child is not so deserving, then why give the child a sense of entitlement, early on?

 The point here is to be realistic about the amount required for the education and understand how it relates to your FI calculations.
 And not to stress over it.

 Put a definite number and if you fall short then other options are anyway there.

 Ram – We know how much we spend as a family and are comfortable in that.
-This includes occasional eating out, annual vacations – we usually spend a week or two in the High Himalayas.
+This includes occasional eating out, and annual vacations – we usually spend a week or two in the High Himalayas.

 There are so many ways to enjoy life without having to indulge in excessive spending.

-I often prefer to bike to work (one of the benefits of doing a startup is you get to decide where you work from).
+I often prefer to bike to work (one of the benefits of doing a startup is you get to decide where you work).
 The commute is something that costs a lot – not just in terms of fuel, car expenses, but also in the time it takes and the toll it takes on health.